 If the company or seller was reckless or egregious with their negligence, you might even be able to recover punitive damages.
 Your lawyer will help you figure out which kinds of damages apply best to your claim and calculate how much you’re owed so that you don’t settle for less than you deserve.

 When you use a product, you expect it to be safe and work as advertised.
 When it ends up malfunctioning and causing you harm, you shouldn’t have to deal with the injuries and costs on your own.
-With the help of Shrager & Sachs, you can get the compensation you deserve for your damages.
+With the help of Shrager, Sachs, & Blanco, you can get the compensation you deserve for your damages.